ezekielswanson/blog-project-node/README.md

 Full stack applciation that allows users to create, update, or delete blog posts.

-Technologies used:
+Technologies used: Node.js, Express, MongoDB, EJS
--Node.js
--Express
--MongoDB
--EJS